Reese Witherspoon Drops Jaws In Black Lace-Up Swimsuit On The Beach

 Reese Witherspoon seems to be aging backward: the 43-year-old appears solidly in the club of age-defying celebrities, with recent photos of the Big Little Lies star seeming to be proof.
-Reese was photographed by Daily Mail in Malibu, California yesterday – clearly, this Oscar winner has her every move followed by the media lens.
+Reese was photographed by Daily Mail in Malibu, California yesterday – clearly, this Oscar-winner has her every move followed by the media lens.

 As the newspaper reports, Reese was enjoying a family beach outing with 6-year-old son Tennessee.
 The photos may have ticked boxes for seeing this Hollywood icon with her son, but there was no denying that Reese’s summer-ready body was turning heads.
 The blonde was photographed looking fit and fabulous in a black one-piece swimsuit, although the look was slightly unusual.
-The suit featured criss-cross details with lace-up ties in gold grommets, giving the otherwise-simple ensemble a bit of an edge.
-Reese had covered up a little with a floral-print sarong, but the ensemble was still showcasing this mother’s fierce pins and slender arms, plus hints of her cleavage.
+The suit featured criss-cross details with gold grommets and a lace-up design, giving the otherwise simple ensemble a bit of an edge.
+Reese had covered up a little with a floral-print sarong, but the outfit was still showcasing this mother’s fierce pins and slender arms, plus hints of her cleavage.

 Reese appeared fully beach-ready.
 The star wore a straw hat with loose brown ties, with a pair of dark shades shielding her eyes from the beating rays.
 Reese was photographed making her way across the sand as well as enjoying a shorefront moment, with her feet in the lapping waves.